PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 07:18:55
+Last updated: 2024-04-06 07:20:02
-Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman